ajeetraina/catalog-service-node-labspace/README.md

 # Docker Catalog Service Tutorial - Docker Labspace

-Learn Docker by building and running a Node.js catalog service
+This is a comprehensive Docker demonstration project created by the Docker Team that showcases multiple Docker services and development practices in a single Node.js application.
+It serves as both a functional catalog service API and a learning resource for Docker-based development workflows.

 ## Running This Labspace